Pediatric Nurse

 Western Governors University

-Students who live in either Florida, Indiana, Missouri, Nevada, New Mexico, Texas, or Utah can complete an online bachelor of science in nursing.
+Students who live in either Arkansas, Florida, Idaho, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Mexico, North Carolina, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, or Wisconsin can complete an online bachelor of science in nursing.
 What is unique about this program is that it is one of the few distance learning bachelor’s degree programs that has no prior degree or licensure requirements.
-However, there are prerequisite coursework requirements like most nursing programs.
-While lecture classes are delivered through an online format, students will work with a clinical coach to complete local clinical intensive classes.
+However, there are prerequisite coursework requirements, as in most nursing programs.
+While lecture classes are delivered online, students will work with a clinical coach to complete local clinical intensive classes.

-Classes at WGU are competency-based, so students can complete courses as fast as they gain the skills.
+Classes at WGU are competency-based, so students can complete courses as quickly as they demonstrate the required skills.
 Competencies are assigned in six-month increments, allowing for a high degree of flexibility in when and how coursework gets completed.
-Tuition for classes at WGU is billed at a flat rate per six months, so it can be advantageous to complete courses quickly in order to save money.
+Tuition for WGU classes is billed on a flat rate per six-month period, so it can be advantageous to complete courses quickly to save money.

 • Location: Florida, Indiana, Missouri, Nevada, New Mexico, Texas, or Utah